-Comey: FBI Has No Evidence Obama Wiretapped Trump Tower
+Comey: FBI has no evidence Obama wiretapped Trump Tower

 Terrible!
 Just found out that Obama had my "wires tapped" in Trump Tower just before the victory.
 Nothing found.
 This is McCarthyism!— Donald J. Trump (@realDonaldTrump) March 4, 2017

-When asked by Rep. Adam Schiff (D-Cali.) on at the hearing whether, as part of the Obama administration, Comey had engaged in McCarthyism, Comey jokingly responded that he tries "not to engage in any 'isms' of any kind, including McCarthyism."
+At the hearing, when asked by Rep. Adam Schiff (D-Calif.) whether as part of the Obama administration Comey had engaged in McCarthyism, Comey jokingly responded that he tries "not to engage in any 'isms' of any kind, including McCarthyism."

-Moments later, NSA Director Mike Rogers dismissed suggestions by the Trump administration that the Obama administration had asked a British spy agency to conduct surveillance on Trump during the campaign.
+Moments later, National Security Agency Director Mike Rogers dismissed suggestions by the Trump administration that the Obama administration had asked a British spy agency to conduct surveillance on Trump during the campaign.

 "Did you ever request that your counterparts in GCHQ [the British version of the NSA] should wiretap Mr. Trump on behalf of President Obama?"

-"No sir, nor would I," responded Rogers.
+"No, sir.
+Nor would I," responded Rogers.

 Schiff then asked if there was any evidence that anyone else in the Obama administration did so.

-"No sir," Rogers said again.
+"No, sir," Rogers said again.
 "I have seen nothing on the NSA said that we engaged in such activity, nor that anyone ever asked us to engage in such activity."

 This story has been updated.